moose115/blog/_posts/2023-02-20-harnessing-elixir-for-fault-tolerant-distributed-systems.md

 * [Elixir School](https://elixirschool.com/en/) - An online resource for learning Elixir
 * [Elixir in Action](https://www.manning.com/books/elixir-in-action) - A tutorial book for learning Elixir, great for those coming from OO languages
-* [Kuernetes and the Erlang VM: orchestration on the large and the small](https://blog.plataformatec.com.br/2019/10/kubernetes-and-the-erlang-vm-orchestration-on-the-large-and-the-small/), by José Valim - An article from the creator of Elixir on how Kubernetes and Elixir can work together
+* [Kubernetes and the Erlang VM: orchestration on the large and the small](https://blog.plataformatec.com.br/2019/10/kubernetes-and-the-erlang-vm-orchestration-on-the-large-and-the-small/), by José Valim - An article from the creator of Elixir on how Kubernetes and Elixir can work together